FairwindsOps/rok8s-scripts/docs/secrets.md

 echo -n 'example_secret_value' | base64
 ```

 After exiting your editor `sops` will re-encrypt all the data using the original KMS key you used to encrypt the original file.
-You can then commit that encrypted file back into your source repo.
+You can then commit that encrypted file into your source repo.

 ```bash
 sops path/to/your/file.secret.sops.yml